CazéTV: CONMEBOL Tournaments

 On February 19, 2025, CazéTV was announced as the new official producer of highlights and clips for CONMEBOL Libertadores, CONMEBOL Sudamericana, and CONMEBOL Recopa until 2026, replacing OneFootball in this role.

 FIFA Club World Cup

 On March 17, 2025, the broadcast of the FIFA Club World Cup was announced.
 Initially, the agreement included the airing of thirty-nine matches.
 However, in May, the deal was expanded to encompass all matches of the tournament.
 The broadcast of the match between Flamengo and Bayern Munich reached a peak of 5.6 million connected devices on YouTube.

 2026 FIFA World Cup

-In April 2024, FIFA has reached an agreement with LiveMode to sell the broadcast rights for the 2026 World Cup in Brazil.
+In April 2024, FIFA reached an agreement with LiveMode to sell the broadcast rights for the 2026 World Cup in Brazil.
 On July 13, 2025, CazéTV announced an agreement with FIFA and will broadcast the 2026 World Cup, showing all 104 matches.

 On August 14, 2025, CazéTV announced that it is exploring the possibility of expanding its availability to broadcast television, inspired by the launch of Xsports.
 However, the company did not disclose a specific timeline for this expansion.

+On June 11, 2026, LiveMode, the company that owns CazéTV, launched the LiveModeTV channel in Portugal.
+Its first broadcast was the match between Mexico and South Africa, part of the 2026 FIFA World Cup.
+On the same day, during halftime of that match, CazéTV announced a sublicensing agreement with ESPN to broadcast the Premier League starting from the 2026–27 season.
+Under the deal, the channel will air one English league match per round for free on its YouTube channel.

+UEFA Euro 2028

+On July 4, 2026, CazéTV announced the acquisition of exclusive broadcasting rights for Brazil for all 51 matches of UEFA Euro 2028.